fjarri/reikna/README.rst

 Codename Tigger
 ===============

-Tigger is the attempt to combine all the algorithms I am currently using in my projects into one library.
+Tigger is an attempt to combine all the algorithms I am currently using in my projects into one library.
 In particular, PyFFT will be merged into this project too.
 My goals are: